NeuroML/NeuroMLWebsite/README.md

 NeuroML Website
 ===============

-The latest version of the NeuroML website.
+The NeuroML homepage.
+Note: main NeuroML docs now at https://docs.neuroml.org & source of those at https://github.com/NeuroML/Documentation

 If there are any comments/suggestions for updates to the NeuroML website, please open an issue here: https://github.com/NeuroML/NeuroMLWebsite/issues.